prebid/prebid.github.io/prebid-mobile/prebid-mobile.md

 1. [OPTIONAL] adaters checks the wheather the Line Item's targeting keywors match the bid targeting keywords
 1. Adapter renders a wiining bid cached in the SDK.

+Note: passing the targeting keywords to the ad server depends on the server's ability to target line items.
+If the server doesn't provide such a feature, Prebid SDK doesn't enrich an ad request with targeting info.
+But activation of a line item with the proper price still works.
+The implementation details of such selection you can find in the respective integration guide.

 ## Integration Reference